cocos-creator/creator-api-docs-2.x/en/classes/Tween.md

 ##### then

-Insert an action or tween to this sequence
+Insert an action or tween to this sequence.

 | meta | description |
 |------|-------------|